fairandaffordable/fairandaffordable.github.io/datasharing.md

 #### Hungary

 The products undergoing evaluation are published by the National Health Insurance Fund.
-This data is used to generate and populate the table below.
+This data is used to generate and populate the table below on product names and submission dates.

 <table id="table_id">
 <thead>